Jump to navigation

 The graduate training program in population studies offers four types of certification.
 First, the Program in Population Studies (PIPS) offers a Doctor of Philosophy (Ph.D.) degree in demography that is designed for students who wish to specialize in the core substantive topics and technical methods.

-Second, students may also obtain a joint degree in Demography and Social Policy via a collaborative training program through the Woodrow Wilson School of Public and International Affairs and the departments of Politics, Psychology, Population Studies, and Sociology.
-Students interested in the joint degree in Population Studies and Social Policy have the option of applying to the JDP at the time of their initial application to the Princeton Graduate School or transferring into the program after their first or second year of graduate study with the permission of the director of graduate studies for the Program in Population Studies.
+Second, students may obtain a joint degree in Demography and Social Policy via a collaborative training program through the Woodrow Wilson School of Public and International Affairs.
+The Joint Degree Program (JDP) in Social Policy includes the Departments of Politics, Psychology, and Sociology in addition to PIPS.
+Students interested in the joint degree in Demography and Social Policy have the option of applying to the joint degree program at the time of their initial application to the Graduate School or transferring into the program after their first or second year of graduate study with the permission of the director of graduate studies for the Program in Population Studies.

 Third, the program offers a general examination in demography that is accepted by the Department of Sociology as partial fulfillment of their degree requirements.
 Students from Sociology who elect to specialize in population write their dissertation on a demographic subject under the supervision of core faculty in population studies.